neutrinojs/webpack-chain/README.md

 ## Getting Started

-Once you have `webpack-chain` installed, you can start creating a Webpack configuration.
+Once you have `webpack-chain` installed, you can start creating a webpack configuration.
 For this guide, our example base configuration will be `webpack.config.js` in the root of our project directory.

 ```js